transferwise/idempotence4j/README.md

 # idempotence4j

-idempotence4j is a lightweight library that provides support for managing idempotence actions.
+idempotence4j is a lightweight library that provides support for handling idempotent actions.

 All actions are persisted to a database and it's expected that client's only going to use database master node to avoid any possible issues caused by the replication lag.